Identity Fraud Protection

 Enable True Client IP key

-If you want your backend requests to be protected thanks to our IFP module, you must enable the option from your ReachFive Console.
+If you want your backend requests to be protected thanks to our security modules, you must enable the option from your ReachFive Console.
 The True Client IP Key is the key enabled and generated automatically in the ReachFive Console.

 Any request coming from a backend that has True-Client-IP in the header must contain a True-Client-IP-Key header along with it.
 This True-Client-IP-Key in the header must match the True Client IP Key you enabled and generated in the ReachFive Console.
 The True-Client-IP header must contain the IP of the end user.
 This IP will be present in the user events generated by the request.